Anniepoo/identity/SETUP.md

 This is a cookbook guide to getting identity services running.

+Our philosophy is that it's your project, we try to be as minimally intrusive as possible.

 ### General Setup

 You will need to ensure the identity library is loaded.